How to Prevent Vaginal Infections?

-Personal care and hygiene are very important with regard to the prevention of vaginal yeast infections.
+Personal care and hygiene are very important to prevent vaginal infections.
 Be sure to:

 1. Wash your body properly

-Keeping the vagina clean will not only help to maintain a fresh smell, but can also help prevent yeast infections.
-When taking a shower make sure to clean the inner lips of the vagina, where yeast cells usually to grow.
+Keeping the vagina clean can help prevent yeast infections.
+When taking a shower make sure to clean the inner lips of the vagina, where yeast cells usually grow.

 2. Dry your body thoroughly

-Since yeast cells live in wet environments, it is important to dry the entire vaginal area after taking a shower or a bath.
-You can even use a hair dryer on a low, cool heat setting to get rid of excess moisture.
+Since yeast cells live in wet environments, it’s important to dry the entire vaginal area after taking a shower or a bath.
+You can even use a hair dryer on a low heat setting to get rid of excess moisture.